 - The first thing you’ll need to do is enable QuickTime to play divx and xvid videos.
 To do this, just download and install Perian.
-Perian installs itself as a System Preference pane.
-Though the installation is pretty straight forward, there’s a video tutorial that walks you through the process if you need some help.
+Perian is simple to install and appears as a System Preference pane

 - Once Perian is installed, open up a divx or xvid movie with QuickTime Player 7.
 QuickTime Player 7 is not the same thing as QuickTime X, which was introduced in Snow Leopard.
 To make sure you’re using the correct QuickTime, right-click (or ctrl-click for single-mouse button folks) the video and select Open With.
 From the sub-menu, select QuickTime Player 7.
 If it’s not listed, click the Other… link, navigate to QuickTime Player 7, and select it.

 Note: if you’re using Leopard (10.5) or earlier, QuickTime Player 7 can be found in your Applications list.
 If you’re using Snow Leopard (10.6), QuickTime Player 7 can be found inside the Utilities sub-folder of your Applications folder.

 - Once the video opens, select File and then Save As….